asmagen/SPAGEfinder/README.md

 The repository can be retrieved from GitHub via the command *git clone https://github.com/asmagen/SPAGEfinder*

 This creates a new directory called SPAGEfinder where this README.md can be found.
+If one reads README.md as a text file, there will be asterisks around the variable names; do not copy the asterisks when copying a command to assign a value to a variable.

 SPAGEfinder has two subdirectories:
 1. data